iulianraduat/save-restore-editors/README.md

 The vscode.workspace.textDocuments does not return the URI for the tabs which were not made visible (open) by the user.
 This happens when you start Visual Code and the previous set of opened editors are loaded by Visual Code.

+The preview of images open at save time is not happening after restore.

 ## Change Log